sv-cover/cover-php/bulma_progress.md

 - No margin around dropdown in .buttons
     - agenda/index.twig
 - Why does a .number make form elements rounded?
+- A table-responsive like element would be nice (or probably an .is-scrollable modifier)
+    - signup/list_entries.twig
+- A is-truncated (white-space: nowrap; text-overflow: ellipsis;) would be nice.
+    - signup/list_entries.twig
+- Buttons don't work that well as card-footer-item
+    - signpu/form_form.twig

 ## Other